 *Essays and writing sample can be e-mailed to email@example.com.

-- The three graduate courses taken as a senior cannot be used to fulfill core major requirements.
-They can be used to fulfill communication electives and open electives.
-Students are strongly encouraged to take the HTHC core courses (HTHC 515, HTHC 516, HTHC 517) during the senior year.
+- The three Health Communication graduate courses taken as a senior cannot be used to fulfill core major requirements.
+They can be used to fill communication electives (for communication majors) and/or open electives.
+Students are strongly encouraged to take HTHC515 and two elective courses during their senior year.

 - Students admitted to the program must maintain a 3.0 GPA (B or better) in the three graduate courses taken as a senior.